the old fortress in Baiona provides stellar views of the Vigo Estuary

 Baiona’s history is much like the rest of Galicia’s.
 The area was originally settled by Celtic tribes who were later incorporated into the Roman Empire.
 The Romans moved west to the sea in their search for gold.

 Today, Baiona is a popular place to stop and rest on the Camino Portuguese for pilgrims walking the Coastal route to Santiago de Compostela.
-The bustling port still celebrates the arrival of La Pinta and many travelers base here to visit the Cíes Islands during the summer months.
+The bustling port still celebrates the arrival of La Pinta, and many travelers base here to visit the Cíes Islands during the summer months.

 Best Things to Do in Baiona

-Keep in mind there are a few noteworthy places to see near Baiona.
+Keep in mind, there are a few noteworthy places to see near Baiona.

 If looking to relax at the beaches on the outskirts of the city or island hopping to the Cíes Islands, it’s best to spend two days in Baiona.